pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 - Due to slow CPU, use a low-overhead protocol and fast to decode encoding
 - Due to slow network, use a low-bitrate encoding
-- No hardware accelerated h264 decoding
+- No hardware accelerated h264 decoding (this is not a limitation of the Pi 3 per se, but after experimentation [using the `v4l2m2m` codecs negated all my optimizations regarding latency](https://www.reddit.com/r/programming/comments/11r9osx/comment/jc9s8zp/))

 Since I was already going to roll my own solution, I also listed some non essential features I would enjoy having, including :